System of roots: Fundamental sandwich algebras

-Because simple sandwich algebras of class $\mathcal{C}$ are Lie algebras which are not semisimple and have a system of roots, the notion of a system of roots is a conservative generalization of the concept of a root system of a semisimple Lie algeba.
+Because fundamental sandwich algebras are Lie algebras which are not semisimple and have a system of roots, the notion of a system of roots is a conservative generalization of the concept of a root system of a semisimple Lie algeba.

 { \bf Appendix}